 Before the Director of Service Prosecutions1 adduces any evidence in trial proceedings2 the Director of Service Prosecutions, and, with leave of the judge advocate3, any defendant4, may make an opening address5.
 He then calls his witnesses, examines them in chief and then each defendant may cross-examine those witnesses in exactly the same way as a trial would proceed in the Crown Court.
-The judge advocate may question any witness, or put to the witness a question from a lay member6, and if it appears to the judge advocate to be in the interests of justice, the court may7: (1)
+The judge advocate may question any witness, or put to the witness a question from a lay member6, and if it appears to the judge advocate to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.